ibm-cloud-docs/Cloudant/offerings/bluemix_dedicated.md

 {{site.data.keyword.cloudant_short_notm}} Dedicated in Bluemix Dedicated is priced based on the hardware capacity allocated to the environment and can be purchased by contacting your IBM sales representative.

-Bluemix Dedicated customers can also choose to use the {{site.data.keyword.cloudant_short_notm}} in Bluemix Public via the syndicated catalog, including the Lite and Standard plan instances.
+Bluemix Dedicated customers can also choose to use {{site.data.keyword.cloudant_short_notm}} in Bluemix Public via the syndicated catalog, including the Lite and Standard plan instances.
 Note that Bluemix Dedicated users are not eligible to purchase the Dedicated Hardware plan from the Bluemix Public catalog and should leverage the {{site.data.keyword.cloudant_short_notm}} Dedicated on